 This will also help make staff feel more supported and also improve relationships between managers and staff.
 Allow them to set their own schedule for these meetings based on the amount of work they have but do try and push for regular feedback sessions.

-#5 Get Employees Included in the Decision Making
+5. Include Employees in Decision Making

 One of the biggest mistakes most remote managers and companies make is that they fail to ask for their employee’s input in the decision-making process; they see them as numbers on a spreadsheet, not valuable assets.